This blogpost is an excerpt from a larger post that you can find here: www.natesnursery.com/how-do-tree-roots-grow/

 “Soils are highly relevant since vegetation cannot cause indirect damage to a property unless it bears upon a substrate that has potential for volumetric change.
 A root system abstracting soil moisture is likely to have rather less impact on the volume of a founding clay substrate with a P.I. of 15 per cent than that of a clay with a P.I. of 60 per cent.”https://link.springer.com/article/10.1057/jba.2008.6

 The question then becomes “What is the plasticity index of my soil?
-Rather than go into another 1,000 words explaining the process of how it is performed, I’ll give you links to find out what it is based on tests that have already been performed through University of California Davis and the United States Department of Agriculture.
+Rather than go into another 1,000 words explaining the process of how plasticity index is calculated, I’ll give you links to find out what it is based on tests that have already been performed through University of California Davis and the United States Department of Agriculture.

 Using the chart below (specific to Apple Valley, CA) you can find the listed plasticity index of your specific location.